happyacro/happyacro-dos/README.md

 # License

+The words.txt file in this repo comes from the [english-words github repo](https://github.com/dwyl/english-words), which in turn extracted the words from [this excel file from infochimps](http://www.infochimps.com/datasets/word-list-350000-simple-english-words-excel-readable).
+Infochimps owns the copyright to the that file.

-All scripts are licensed with the [Apache license](http://en.wikipedia.org/wiki/Apache_license), which is a great license because, essentially it:
+All remaining content is licensed with the [Apache license](http://en.wikipedia.org/wiki/Apache_license), which is a great license because it:

 * a) covers liability - my code should work, but I'm not liable if you do something stupid with it
 * b) allows you to copy, fork, and use the code, even commercially